Waiter / Waitress Skills

 Being a waiter or waitress is not an easy job.
 The work is physically demanding.
 You’re likely to spend a whole shift on your feet, rushing about.
 It can be financially rewarding, and big tips can be worth it, but the work is not for everyone.

 Being a waiter requires a very specific personality and skill set to succeed.
 Waiters and waitresses are responsible for greeting patrons, seeing to their needs, and delivering accurate and prompt service.

 They're required to take orders, to stay attuned to the needs of the customer, and to be effective communicators.
 Some physical skills are required of waiters and waitresses, like lifting heavy trays and moving quickly between the kitchen and dining room.

-Below is a list of the top five most important skills for a waiter or waitress, as well as a longer list of other skills employers seek in candidates for table-waiting jobs.
+Below is a list of the top five most important skills for a waiter or waitress, as well as attached supplemental lists of related skills employers seek in candidates for table-waiting jobs.